 Times: The Village is open from 9:30 am to 4:00 pm October 6-8 and 13.
 The Village will be open special hours (11:00 am - 6:00 pm) on October 14 for a Celebration of Cider and Music Festival.

 Cost: Included with daytime admission, a season pass, or Village membership

 Celebrate the harvest and the beautiful New England autumn at the peak of fall color.
 Learn how food makes its way from the farm to the dining room table.
 Meet our oxen and see multiple guest teams (October 6 – 8 only) demonstrate plowing and field preparation.
-Learn more about heritage breed animals and talk with breeders.

 Join our costumed interpreters as they harvest apples, potatoes, carrots, and beets, conduct garden, and root cellar tours and discuss food preparation, thresh and winnow grain, and shell corn and beans.